zdravkov/kendo-docs/getting-started/using-kendo-with/using-kendo-with-angularjs.md

 # Using Kendo with AngularJS

 Kendo UI can be used seamlessly with AngularJS.
 The two frameworks have some overlapping features though; if you are using AngularJS then you probably want to use Angular's own routing mechanism and data binding.

-For a good integration we provide [angular-kendo](http://kendo-labs.github.io/angular-kendo/), a small library which creates Angular directives for Kendo widgets, allowing you to build your UI in a declarative way.
+Do not mix that with Kendo MVVM.

 ## Using Angular-Kendo bindings

-Download the latest version of `angular-kendo.js` from the Github repository: [https://github.com/kendo-labs/angular-kendo](https://github.com/kendo-labs/angular-kendo).
-You can also find it on NuGet and on Bower, but the packages might sometimes be out of date.

-`angular-kendo.js` depends on Kendo and Angular, and Kendo itself depends on jQuery.
+The Angular bindings are now integrated into Kendo UI.
+If you're using one of the bundles (such as `kendo.all.min.js`) then the required code is already there.
+If you load individual Kendo UI files, you need to also load `kendo.angular.js` (or `kendo.angular.min.js`).
+It must be loaded after `kendo.core`.

+In order for the Angular bindings to be activated, you must load `angular.js` _before_ Kendo.

 Therefore, load the scripts in this order:

     <script src="jquery.js"></script>
+    <script src="angular.js"></script>
     <script src="kendo.all.js"></script>
-    <script src="angular.js"></script>
-    <script src="angular-kendo.js"></script>

 Don't forget to load the Kendo UI stylesheets too.